Chris G. Van de Walle

-Chris G. Van de Walle is a Professor in the Materials Department at the University of California, Santa Barbara.
+Chris G. Van de Walle is a professor in the Materials Department at the University of California, Santa Barbara.
 He received a Ph.D. in Electrical Engineering from Stanford University in 1986.
-Prior to joining UCSB in 2004, he was a Principal Scientist at the Xerox Palo Alto Research Center (PARC).
+Prior to joining UCSB in 2004, he was a principal scientist at the Xerox Palo Alto Research Center (PARC).
 His research interests include first-principles calculations for materials, defects and doping in semiconductors and oxides, surfaces and interfaces, and the physics of hydrogen in materials.
 Van de Walle is a Fellow of the APS, MRS, AAAS, AVS, and IEEE.
-He is the recipient of a Humboldt Research Award for Senior US Scientist, the Medard W. Welch Award, and the David Adler Award from the APS.
+He is the recipient of a Humboldt Research Award for Senior US Scientist, the Medard W. Welch Award, and the David Adler Lectureship Award in the Field of Materials Physics from the APS.